MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/javascript/other-web-frameworks.md

 ### 1. Install the SDK

-In your project directory, install the SDK using Yarn or npm:
+In your project directory, install the SDK using Yarn or npm:yarn add @metamask/sdk

 ```bash
 yarn add @metamask/sdk